Guide

 Together, they cover the two most common ways to get response data out of the form flow and into a table.

 That makes this a natural next step after response viewing, filtering, and status updates.
 Once you know how to inspect and manage responses, the next question is how to carry that data into your broader workflow.
 CSV and Google Sheets are the two cleanest answers.
+If submitters also need immediate confirmation, prepare the form auto-reply email examples before launch so the internal spreadsheet flow and the external email flow stay aligned.
+For the larger workflow across routing, reminders, and status changes, use the FORMLOVA form automation guide.

 Setup guide